U.S. Highway 16A - From two miles east of Custer to Jct. S.D. Highway 36

 Project Updates:

-The project will continue through winter, and the two-mile closure will remain in effect until early April 2026.
-The final completion date is Oct.
+The project will continue through the winter and spring months.
+The two-mile road closure is expected to remain in place until early April 2026.
+The project’s final completion date is Oct.
 30, 2026.

-South two miles to the Cobb Road intersection
+South two miles on Ritterberger Road to Cobb Road

 West one mile on Cobb Road